nagraham/simple-springboot-service/README.md

 mvn clean package
 ```

-To run the application locally:
+To run the application locally direct from the jar:

 ```
 java -jar target/simple-springboot-service-1.0-SNAPSHOT.jar